We offer a wide range of courses which are available for study online.

 Focuses on the practical and theoretical dimensions of information technology, and prepares students for careers in the fields of information technology, computer security, wireless computing and information services.

-Enables those with a Bachelor degree to complete a Bachelor of Laws (LLB).
+Enables those with a Bachelor degree to complete a Bachelor of Laws (LLB) in three years of full-time study or part-time equivalent.

 Equips students with skills for the courtroom and beyond, providing greater scope and options for a rewarding career in the legal, corporate, commercial and social justice fields.